• Tokyo : 16:22

 Understanding cocoa bean processing gives buyers a significant advantage when sourcing.
 Every stage of the process — from fermentation to pressing to alkalization — influences the final product's colour, pH, fat content, flavour intensity, and shelf life.

-At B A Barry, we supply high-quality cocoa powder sourced from verified origins with full traceability documentation.
-Whether you need natural cocoa, Dutch-processed, high-fat, or fat-reduced variants, our team can help you find the right specification for your production needs.
+At B A Barry, we supply high-quality cocoa powder sourced from verified origins in Ivory Coast and Brazil, with full traceability documentation.
+Whether you need natural cocoa, Dutch-processed, high-fat, or fat-reduced variants, our team can help you match the right specification to your production requirements.

-Looking for a reliable cocoa powder supplier in Dubai?
-Contact B A Barry Group today to request a quote or product samples.
+Looking for a reliable cocoa powder supplier?
+Contact B A Barry Group to request a quote or product samples.

 `